hkravi18/ATG-API/README.md

 - **POST /api/auth/login**
   - Description: To login the user.

+### Password

+- **POST /api/password/forget**
+  - Description: To generate token for password resetting.

+- **POST /api/password/reset**
+  - Description: To reset the password after verifying the token.

 ## Backend
 Router are created for authentication.
 Controllers are created for handling routes of these routers.
 Bcrypt is used to encrypt the passwords before saving to the database.
+JWT is used to authenticate the user

 ## Database